These Temecula Wineries Have the Best Views in the Valley

 The view from Ponte Vineyard Inn

-Ponte Winery has an incredible view, but the areas to best see it is reserved for wine club members.
-You can, however, stroll next door to Ponte Vineyard Inn for one of my favorite views in the valley of a small pond, windmill, and vineyard.
+If you’re visiting Ponte Winery, be sure to stroll next door to Ponte Vineyard Inn for one of my favorite views in the valley of a small pond, windmill, and vineyard.
+Or better yet, go for breakfast at the Inn’s Bouquet Restaurant where there’s a view of it all in a lovely garden setting.

 Sarah Marks, WSET 2